 Unfortunately, this also means that a significant number of the values we computed will be negative and therefore fall outside the original range of pixels.

-We can minimize the number of such out-ofrange values by adding 128 to each difference, centering the new values in the range of existing values.
+We can adjust for this by adding 128 to each difference, centering the new values in the range of existing values.